angrykoala/xejs/README.md

 _By @angrykoala_
 **eXtreme EJS**,

-XEJS allows you to render files using a custom tag-based language using [EJS](https://github.com/mde/ejs)
+XEJS allows you to render files with a custom tag-based language using [EJS](https://github.com/mde/ejs)

 > Recursive templating, what could go wrong?